openmc-dev/openmc/docs/source/pythonapi/deplete.rst

 .. module:: openmc.deplete

-Several functions are provided that implement different time-integration algorithms for depletion calculations, which are described in detail in Colin Josey's thesis, `Development and analysis of high order neutron transport-depletion coupling algorithms <http://hdl.handle.net/1721.1/113721>`_.
+Several classes are provided that implement different time-integration algorithms for depletion calculations, which are described in detail in Colin Josey's thesis, `Development and analysis of high order neutron transport-depletion coupling algorithms <http://hdl.handle.net/1721.1/113721>`_.